 All loin cloths I have seen are either red or blue with little divergence.
 Everything seems to be decorated from the moccasins to the multi-coloured trim on leggings.
 I can see now why most people appear to wargame Native American armies at skirmisher level.

 A note on the sculpts themselves.
 I love the animation and the detail but they have particularly squinty eyes and if you paint eyes (like I do) they are a pain.
-Also, the tomahawk handles are way too think - like a tree trunk.
+Also, the tomahawk handles are way too thick - like a tree trunk.

 I went for muted (washed) war-paint which was fun to do.
 Every image I found depicting arm bands and body jewelry was silver - so mine are also.
 As a final touch I decided to experiment with a gloss/sheen lacquer coat on the skin of the bare chested warriors to show them sweating in battle and try to bring a bit more to life.
 I had to mix gloss with matte finish for this as I had no satin and may have overdone it.
 Again, I'll finish the bases when I get back to Oz.